Mario-GonzalezFlores/surfs_up/README.md

 - The average temperature is 69°F, which is a really nice weather for taking a walk and maybe eating some ice-cream
 - The maximum temperature is 83°F... perfecto for swwiming, surfing and eating ice-cream!

+## Summary

+Since the intention of thiis analysis is to determine wether a surf and ice-cream station is a good idea in Ohau, we can inferre, from the data shown, that it's actually a great idea.
+There seem to be no extreme temperatures, both maximum and minimum are pretty much ttolerable, and most of the time the temperature would be ideal for the station.

+If we wanted to deepen our analysis we could consider matching temperatures and precipitation, shich could tell us if there is a correlation between some specific behaivours in temperature that precede rains, this could tell us how many days per year we would probably need to close.

 Guess there are no objections now, we can surf all year long!

-## Summary